TRIPS Agreement waiver: Existence of problem

 A British World Trade Organization delegate called it "an extreme measure to address an unproven problem".
 Pharmaceutical companies have argued that the WTO's existing compulsory licensing rules were equivalent to the proposed waiver.
-Writing for the Cato Institute, James Bacchus agreed, and said that arguments that compulsory licensing would slow production lacked experiential evidence; "There is no evidence of the need for such a waiver", and that there was no evidence that the WTO had not struck the correct balance between making lifesaving vaccines available sooner and preserving innovation-driving incentives.
+Writing for the Cato Institute, James Bacchus agreed, and said that arguments that compulsory licensing (instead of a waiver) would slow production lacked experiential evidence; "There is no evidence of the need for such a waiver", and that there was no evidence that the WTO had not struck the correct balance between making lifesaving vaccines available sooner and preserving innovation-driving incentives.
 Pharmaceutical companies maintain IP "tickets", with multiple patents, copyrights, trade secrets, and undisclosed test datasets for each medicine they make.
 Each would need a compulsory license, and it is debated whether the WTO rules could force licensing of all of them.
 Compulsory licensing also has to be done on a country-by-country basis.
 Negotiating the bureaucracy has been called "nigh impossible" for the complex multi-country multi-component supply chains of some COVID-19 vaccine manufacture.